ctechfilmuniversity/lecture_ss25_academic_methodologies/docs/04_submissions/labenz/01/am_01_labenz.md

 - How accurately can AI maintain consistency between frames, especially with complex movements?
 - What quality differences emerge between traditionally rendered and AI-generated frames?
 - How can lighting effects and textures be reliably transferred through AI?
+- How effective is motion detection masking for selective rendering of changed areas?

 **How could you solve these questions?**